 Take your yearly expenses for the car, divide them by 12, and have him or her fork out the amount.
 Real-world experience like this is the best way to demonstrate the lesson you're trying to teach.

 Driving and vehicle ownership are major responsibilities, and if you want your new drivers to take them seriously, sign your kids up for drivers ed classes today.
 Not only will they learn the rules of the road, they’ll also learn about safety and the importance of repairs and regular maintenance, and they’ll gain a new respect for driving and their role in keeping the roads safe.
-If you are in the Parker area, make sure to check out our brand new driving school location today!
+If you are in the Parker area, make sure to check out our brand new driving school location today and get more parallel parking tips!